 The Ohio State University College of Medicine Medical Careers Pathway Post Baccalaureate Program (MEDPATH) is a one-year program aimed at developing and enriching your academic knowledge and skills to set you up for success prior to entering medical school.
-The program is designed to increase the number of students underrepresented in medicine and students from economically and educationally disadvantaged backgrounds who graduate from medical school.
+The program is designed to increase the number of students from economically and educationally disadvantaged backgrounds who graduate from medical school.

 MEDPATH began in 1991 with a Health Careers Opportunity Program grant from the Health Resources and Services Administration.
 Each year a cohort of 15 students are selected complete the program annually and matriculate to the College of Medicine.